 Do I Need a Family Lawyer?

 People love to hate on lawyers, and to some degree this is earned rancor.
 Lawyers can be notorious for putting up hurdles where seemingly none existed, costing clients unnecessary time, expense and distress.

-No: There are plenty of divorcing couples who have handled their own paperwork and conflict resolution, and lawyers were not needed.
+No: There are plenty of divorcing couples who have handled their own legal documents and conflict resolution, and lawyers were not needed.

-However, there are also plenty of divorcing couples who thought they could handle their own divorce, only to find themselves in a deeper mess than had they just hired representation.
+However, there are also plenty of divorcing couples who thought they could handle their own divorce, only to find themselves in a deeper mess than had they just hired a law firm for representation.

 Before you proceed on your own, make sure you know which category you are in.
 Here are some things to consider while you assess your needs:

 What is the Nature of the Marriage and Estate?

-That is, shorter marriages with no real estate, no children, no special needs and limited assets or debt.
+That is, shorter marriages, with no real estate, no children, no special needs and limited assets or debt.
 To the extent that you have few issues to sort out, it will be relatively easy to divide things up on your own.
 Conversely, as your situation moves down the continuum toward complexity, it becomes much harder to handle things without a family law firm or family law attorney.

 Do You Have Children?

 Even if you choose not to work with a lawyer, it is advisable to get help from other professionals, such as a therapist or a mediator.
 For one thing, no matter how much we try to make it otherwise, divorce is very hard on children.
 The more you can leverage the experience of others to help you anticipate your child’s needs and ensure their security, the better it will be for them.

 There are also often issues related to parenting, including realistic projections of financial needs and details of a parenting plan, that can be very difficult to calculate and plan for on your own.
 Heightened emotions between former spouses throughout the process can cloud thinking about what is best for your children.

 Are You in Agreement, or Just Trying to Get it Done Quickly?

 If there is any part of you that thinks your proposed agreement is less than fair, or you suspect deception and you don’t feel you can address this with your spouse, divorcing without a lawyer can backfire.

 Are You Familiar with the Bureaucracy, Technology and Laws Involved?

 In every case, the process of filing for your own divorce will involve the completion of paperwork (possibly online) and adhering to specific instructions.
 In some cases, the details can be fairly onerous and mistakes punishing; the process itself lengthy and confusing.

 What About Collaborative Divorce or Mediation?

 In collaboration, parties each have an attorney who helps negotiate a resolution that avoids litigation.
 If agreement cannot be reached, the parties must find new attorneys, eliminating any financial incentive to the attorneys of litigation.

 Mediation can also be a helpful option.
 Enlisting a mediator who facilitates negotiation on the necessary issues between you and your ex, but doesn’t represent either side, can be a helpful way to take advantage of the mediator’s knowledge of the issues while allowing you to keep making the decisions.

-If you want to see whether or not you need a lawyer, or obtain an assessment of the complexity of your situation, many family law attorneys offer a free consultation.
+If you want to see whether or not you need a lawyer, or obtain an assessment of the complexity of your situation, many family law attorneys and divorce lawyers offer a free consultation.
 Also, you can ask for a referral for other matters, such as personal injury, estate planning or other practice areas.